 Are there pills that can help me stay hard longer?

-There are several Food and Drug Administration-approved pills that treat ED.
+There are several pills that treat ED approved by the Food and Drug Administration (FDA).
 These include sildenafil (Viagra), avanafil (Stendra), tadalafil (Cialis), and vardenafil (Levitra).
 These medications are used to counter the symptoms of ED and assist in restoring blood flow to the penis.

 Many people will experience concerns in the bedroom at some point in their lives, but the condition is highly treatable.

 The first step is to contact a doctor to help you troubleshoot the root cause.
-There are medications approved by the Food and Drug Administration to treat erectile dysfunction.
+There are medications approved by the FDA to treat erectile dysfunction.
 There are also many herbal supplements to help you last longer in bed, but certain lifestyle measures can often yield positive results.